XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/multi-flow-agents.md

 ## Step 2: Configure Agent and Flows

-In your `Program.cs`, define a single `AgentInfo` object that all flows will share and configure each flow with its capabilities:
+In your `Program.cs`, define a single `Agent` object and configure each flow with its capabilities:

 ```csharp
 using XiansAi.Flow;